armstrong/armstrong.apps.embeds/README.rst

 Many APIs provide customization for the responses they provide.
 They may allow you to specify maxwidth and maxheight, alignments for text or localization, callbacks, transparency modes or word length truncation.
-Apps.Embeds doesn't do any of that primarily because it can't make those assumptions.
-Apps.Embeds gets you the raw data in its default form whatever that may be and follows the "customize after" approach.
+AppsEmbeds doesn't do any of that primarily because it can't make those assumptions.
+AppsEmbeds gets you the raw data in its default form whatever that may be and follows the "customize after" approach.